1 Day in Valencia: A Realistic Itinerary (From a Local)

 After lunch, I recommend you take the bus, metro or taxi and go to the City of Arts and Sciences.

 This futuristic architectural complex was designed by local architect Santiago Calatrava.
-Calatrava designed countless emblematic buildings around the world, but nowhere else has he undertook a project of these proportions.
+Calatrava designed countless emblematic buildings around the world, but nowhere else has he undertaken a project of these proportions.

 The City of Arts and Sciences is made of six buildings and two bridges.
 It’s like a city within a city.
 The buildings are connected by pools of water and the whole park is surrounded by greenery.
 In fact, the City of Arts and Sciences is located in Turia Park, a former riverbed converted into a lush garden.